Anthony Rizzo Player Props: Yankees vs. Phillies

-On Tuesday, Anthony Rizzo (on the back of going 1-for-4 with a home run and two RBI) and the New York Yankees play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 7:05 PM ET.
+Anthony Rizzo -- 1-for-4 with a home run and two RBI in his most recent game -- will be in action for the New York Yankees versus the Philadelphia Phillies, with Aaron Nola on the hill, on April 5 at 1:05 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Phillies.
+In his last game, he notched a home run while going 1-for-4 against the Phillies.

 Anthony Rizzo Game Info & Props vs. the Phillies